colinmarsch/colinmarsch.github.io/_posts/2023-01-04-why-am-i-writing.md

 ## Sharing my experiences
 I also want to use this space to help others who might be experiencing similar things to what I have gone through in the past.
 I hope to build out this space as a place where I can provide guidance and tips to others.
 I know that I've benefitted a ton from reading other people's blogs and learning from them, so I want to be sure to take the chance to give back.
-Everyone has unique experiences and perspectives so we all have something worth sharing!
+Everyone has unique experiences and perspectives, so we all have something worth sharing!

 ## Clarify my thinking
 I've heard many people mention how helpful writing is in sorting out your thoughts and really seeing if you understand something.
 This is definitely something that I